DerrickLamers/cncjswiki/Raspberry-Pi-Setup-Guide.md

 echo "[NODE] ============"; which node; node -v
 ```

-### Update CNC.js
+### Update CNCjs
 ```
-# Stop CNC.js in PM2
+# Stop CNCjs in PM2
 pm2 stop cnc

-# Update CNC.js
+# Update CNCjs
-#sudo npm update -g cncjs --unsafe-perm  #  Tends to fail to update CNCjs, so we will reinstall CNC.js will the command bellow (no settings will be lost)
+#sudo npm update -g cncjs --unsafe-perm  #  Tends to fail to update CNCjs, so we will reinstall CNCjs will the command bellow (no settings will be lost)
 sudo npm install -g cncjs --unsafe-perm  # Install CNCjs again, if this fails or causes issue then run (sudo npm uninstall -g cncjs; sudo npm install -g cncjs --unsafe-perm )   https://github.com/cncjs/cncjs/issues/78

-# Restart CNC.js in PM2
+# Restart CNCjs in PM2
 pm2 start cnc
 ```